-The world must mobilize.
+The world must mobilise.

 The world needs to make implementing the Paris agreement to limit global warming the number one priority.

 The scientific community has issued a unanimous warning to humanity about the dangers of climate change.
-To those who deny this warning, we say: To include you in the conversation would be a waste of time.
+To those who deny this warning, we say: including you in the conversation would be a waste of time.
 Every hour spent debating a science denier is an hour less spent finding solutions to our problems.

 This affects us here and now.
 Climate change is happening.
 Species are becoming extinct at an alarming rate.
 Human lives are, and will be, lost.
-We must find solutions, we must reverse course, NOW.
+We must find solutions, and we must reverse course, NOW.

-We Don’t Have Time to wait, we must act.
+We Don’t Have Time to wait; we must act.
 NOW.

 Because #WeDontHaveTime to wait.
 We need to act now to fight the climate crisis.

 The political and economic elites are clearly not taking climate change and the threat against our ecosystems seriously enough, or we wouldn’t be where we are today.
-We can’t trust that political leaders, government officials and financial stakeholders will do enough by themselves – the challenge is too great, the issue too important, the catastrophe too imminent.
-We believe that real change only will come if a movement of ordinary citizens from all over the world demands change.
+We can’t trust that political leaders, government officials or financial stakeholders will do enough by themselves – the challenge is too great, the issue too important, and the catastrophe too imminent.
+We believe that real change will only come if a movement of ordinary citizens from all over the world demands change.
 We must push them, ourselves, and our peers, to do much more, and faster.

 You can be the change